diarmidmackenzie/instanced-mesh/README.md

 - Changing the mesh that an entity belongs to without re-creating the entity -- This is not yet implemented - but not too complex.
 Just requires instanced-member-mesh to remove the member from one mesh and add it to the other.
 - Frustum Culling is supported, but there are no automatic calculations.
 To use frustum culling, the user of this component must explicitly specify the center and radius for a bounding sphere that contains all members of the Instanced Mesh.
 - Update processing to change the properties of the instanced mesh basically works, but I am concerned we may have a small leak when we increase capacity, as I've not been able to cleanly dispose of the old Instances Meshes.
+- No support for [Skinned Meshes](https://threejs.org/docs/?q=skinnedMesh#api/en/objects/SkinnedMesh).
+As of August 2023, there is no support in Three.js for instancing of Skinned Meshes, so supporting this would not be straightforward.
+One approach that may be useful in some cases would be to [bake](https://stackoverflow.com/questions/51015987/three-js-bake-skeleton-transform-into-geometry) the default skeleton position into a standard Mesh.
+This would lose the animation capabilities of the Skinned Mesh, but would render a static version of the Skinned Mesh correctly.
 - Others...?
 There's bound to be a bunch of relevant stuff that I don't know about.
 If it's not been explicitly mentioned as supported / tested, then it probably doesn't work!
 Feel free to try things out.
-If things work, please add tests to /tests/ and notes to this README!
+If things work, please add tests to /tests/ and notes to this README.